Sec. 1 Purpose.

 Sec.
 3 Authority.

-All debt incurred by the U. T. System will be issued or incurred pursuant to resolutions approved by the Board of Regents and in accordance with the general laws of the State of Texas, including particularly Article VII, Sections 17 and 18 of the Texas Constitution, Chapters 55 and 65 of the Texas Education Code, and Chapters 1207 and 1371 of the Texas Government Code.
+All debt incurred by the U. T. System will be issued or incurred pursuant to resolutions approved by the Board of Regents and in accordance with the general laws of the State of Texas, including particularly Article VII, Section 18 of the Texas Constitution, Chapters 55 and 65 of the Texas Education Code, and Chapters 1207 and 1371 of the Texas Government Code.
 Before any debt can be issued, the U. T. System must obtain an opinion from bond counsel that the issue complies with applicable Texas and federal laws.
 The U. T. System must also receive the necessary approvals from both the Texas Bond Review Board and the Texas Attorney General.

 Sec.
 4 Debt Guidelines.